What is Solar Energy?

 There are some amazing solar energy facts about the sun.
 For example, the Lunar and Planetary Institute describes how in just one hour the sun produces enough energy to power 2,880 trillion light bulbs.

-That’s like giving every single person on the planet (that’s 7 billion people) a light bulb which will shine bright for their entire lifetime!
+That’s like giving every single person on the planet (that’s 7 billion people) a light bulb that will shine bright for their entire lifetime!

 Needless to say, the sun is incredibly powerful.
 The sun helps to regulate the earth’s climate, is the main source of energy for producers in our ecosystems and it keeps the oceans from freezing, along with providing light.